 Our Children’s charity partners

-Woolworths Supermarkets has a longstanding history of working with Australian children’s charities.
+Woolworths Group has a longstanding history of working with Australian children’s charities.
 Some of these partnerships date back more than 30 years, and in this time millions of dollars has been raised to support our work to help children who may be sick or in need in other ways.
 Read more here.

 Fresh Food for kids, inspiring the next generation